 EU to Impose $28 Billion in Counter Tariffs on US Goods in Response to Trump’s Tariffs Starting April 1

-- The European Union announced new tariffs on U.S. Goods worth $28 billion in response to the Trump administration's increase in tariffs on steel and aluminum imports.
+- The European Union announced $28 billion in counter tariffs on U.S. Goods, responding to Trump's 25% tariffs on steel and aluminum imports that took effect on April 1.

 Coverage Details